ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/10b-implementing-lists-using-arrays.md

 ### Limitations

 ::: TODO
 - What happens when the capacity is exceeded?
-See section X about dynamic arrays
+See section about dynamic arrays
 :::
  -->